JacopoPan/a-minimalist-guide/Part2.md

 Note: in lines 4, 5, and 23
 - Replace `YOURUSERNAME` with your username (required)
 - Replace `/scratch/gobi1/$USER/learning/` with your `conda` environment

+To also select a desired quality of service on Vaughan with `#SBATCH --qos=XYZ`refer to the [Wiki](https://support.vectorinstitute.ai/AboutVaughan2)

 Copy these two files to your home directory on one of Vector's locations
 ```